Do I need my chimney lined?

 The BFCMA has produced general guidance on the selection and installation of flues and chimneys for wood burning and multi fuel appliances in residential properties.
 Click here to view the guidance document.
 Always consult a HETAS Registered Installer prior to undertaking any solid fuel installation work.

-The British Flue & Chimney Manufacturers’ Association is Britain’s only Trade Association for factory-made chimney products and works closely with Government, public bodies and other organisations to further the interest of the chimney & flue industry.
+The British Flue & Chimney Manufacturers’ Association is Britain’s only Trade Association for factory-made chimney products and works closely with HETAS, Government, public bodies and other organisations to further the interest of the chimney & flue industry.
 Click here to find out more about the BFCMA.